New Super Mario Bros. Wii: Release

 On May 30, 2009, the online version of the Japanese newspaper Nihon Keizai Shimbun reported that two new sequels would be released for the Wii: a sequel to Wii Fit titled Wii Fit Plus, and a sequel to New Super Mario Bros. tentatively called New Super Mario Bros.
 Wii.
 The latter game was announced at E3 2009 and further shown off at Gamescom.
 To highlight the uniqueness of the game, Nintendo released the game in a red case instead of the traditional white box color that Wii games generally have.
 The game's announcement came following a standstill in Wii sales, which had led to a 52% drop in Nintendo's first-half earnings for 2009.
 Nintendo hoped that the game would help to increase sales of the Wii in the coming holiday season.
-In a Japanese retail briefing event prior to its release, Miyamoto expressed his faith that the game would retain strong sales stretching beyond its first year on the market.New Super Mario Bros.
+In a Japanese retail briefing event prior to its release, Miyamoto expressed his faith that the game would retain strong sales stretching beyond its first year on the market.

+New Super Mario Bros.
 Wii was released in Australia on November 12, 2009, and in North America on November 15.
 It was later released in Europe and Japan on November 20 and December 3, respectively.
 On October 29, 2010, it was released as a pack-in game with a red Wii console, alongside Wii Sports and a built-in download of Donkey Kong, which was released to celebrate the 25th anniversary of Super Mario Bros.
 It was also included as part of a bundle release with a black Wii Family Edition console alongside a soundtrack CD for Super Mario Galaxy on October 23, 2011.

 At E3 2011, a variation of New Super Mario Bros.
 Wii, dubbed New Super Mario Bros.
-Mii, was showcased as a playable demo for Nintendo's then new console, the Wii U, allowing players to play as their Mii characters.
+Mii, was showcased as a playable demo for Nintendo's then-new console, the Wii U, allowing players to play as their Mii characters.
 It was a prototype designed to showcase the technology of the system.

+New Super Mario Bros.
+Wii was released on the Wii U's Virtual Console in 2016 for the European, Australian and Japanese markets.

 An enhanced port of the game was released in China for the Nvidia Shield TV on December 5, 2017, alongside other Wii and GameCube ports such as The Legend of Zelda: Twilight Princess.
 This updated version of the game features high definition graphics in 1080p and a redesigned UI.